 - Place the tarts on a baking sheet.
 Bake the tarts on the bottom rack of the preheated oven for about 30 minutes.
 The edges should begin to brown and the filling should appear set.

-Transfer to a wire rack to cool (you can unmold them after 10 minutes using my trick to remove tarts from tart pans!)
+- Transfer to a wire rack to cool (you can unmold them after 10 minutes using my trick to remove tarts from tart pans!)

 Finish the tarts

 - Prepare the whipping cream, by whipping the cold cream until it forms soft peaks, then adding in the vanilla and icing sugar, and whipping to firm peaks.